Maggie Smith

+Dame Margaret Natalie Smith (28 December 1934 – 27 September 2024) was a British actress.
+Known for her wit in both comedic and dramatic roles, she had an extensive career on stage and screen for over seven decades and was one of Britain's most recognisable and prolific actresses.
+She received numerous accolades, including two Academy Awards, five BAFTA Awards, four Emmy Awards, three Golden Globe Awards and a Tony Award, as well as nominations for six Olivier Awards.
+Smith is one of the few performers to earn the Triple Crown of Acting.

-Smith began her career on stage as a student, performing at the Oxford Playhouse in 1952, and made her professional debut on Broadway in New Faces of '56.
-Over the following decades, Smith established herself alongside Judi Dench as one of the most significant British theatre performers, working for the National Theatre Company and the Royal Shakespeare Company.
-On the Broadway stage she received Tony Award nominations for Noël Coward's Private Lives (1975) and David Hare's Night and Day (1979), winning Best Actress in a Play for Lettice and Lovage (1990).
+Smith began her stage career as a student, performing at the Oxford Playhouse in 1952, and made her professional debut on Broadway in New Faces of '56.
+Over the following decades Smith established herself alongside Judi Dench as one of the most significant British theatre performers, working for the National Theatre and the Royal Shakespeare Company.
+On Broadway, she received the Tony Award for Best Actress in a Play for Lettice and Lovage (1990).
+She was Tony-nominated for Noël Coward's Private Lives (1975) and Tom Stoppard's Night and Day (1979).

-Smith's breakout film role was in The Prime of Miss Jean Brodie (1969) for which she won the Academy Award for Best Actress.
-For her comedic role as an Oscar loser in California Suite (1978) she received her second Academy Award this time for Best Supporting Actress.
-Her other Oscar-nominated roles were in Othello (1965), Travels with My Aunt (1972), A Room with a View (1985), and Gosford Park (2001).
-She rose to popular fame portraying Minerva McGonagall in the Harry Potter film series (2001–2011).
-Other notable films include Death on the Nile (1978), Hook (1991), Sister Act (1992), The Secret Garden (1993), The Best Exotic Marigold Hotel (2012), Quartet (2012) and The Lady in the Van (2015).
+Smith won two Academy Awards: one Best Actress award for The Prime of Miss Jean Brodie (1969) and one Best Supporting Actress award for California Suite (1978).
+She was Oscar-nominated for Othello (1965), Travels with My Aunt (1972), A Room with a View (1985) and Gosford Park (2001).
+She portrayed Professor Minerva McGonagall in the Harry Potter film series (2001–2011).
+She also acted in Death on the Nile (1978), Hook (1991), Sister Act (1992), The Secret Garden (1993), The Best Exotic Marigold Hotel (2012), Quartet (2012) and The Lady in the Van (2015).

-On television she gained newfound attention and international fame for her role as Violet Crawley, Dowager Countess of Grantham, on Julian Fellowes's period series Downton Abbey (2010–2015) as well as the 2019 film and the 2022 film.
-The role earned her three Primetime Emmy Awards.
-She also won for the HBO film My House in Umbria (2003).
-She is the recipient of several honorary awards including the Society of London Theatre Special Award, the BAFTA Fellowship and the British Film Institute Fellowship.
+Smith received newfound attention and international fame for her role as Violet Crawley in the British period drama Downton Abbey (2010–2015).
+The role earned her three Primetime Emmy Awards; she had previously won one for the HBO film My House in Umbria (2003).
+Over the course of her career she was the recipient of numerous honorary awards, including the British Film Institute Fellowship in 1993, the BAFTA Fellowship in 1996 and the Society of London Theatre Special Award in 2010.
+Smith was made a dame by Queen Elizabeth II in 1990.

-Early life
+Early life and education

 Margaret Natalie Smith was born on 28 December 1934 in Ilford, Essex.
-Her mother, Margaret Hutton (née Little; 1896–1977), was a Scottish secretary from Glasgow, and her father, Nathaniel Smith (1902–1991), was a public-health pathologist from Newcastle upon Tyne, who worked at the University of Oxford.
-During childhood, her parents told Smith the romantic story of how they had met on a train from Glasgow to London via Newcastle.
-She moved with her family to Oxford when she was four years old.
-She had older twin brothers, Alistair (died 1981) and Ian.
+Her mother, Margaret Hutton (née Little), was a Scottish secretary from Glasgow, and her father, Nathaniel Smith, was a public-health pathologist from Newcastle upon Tyne, who worked at the University of Oxford.
+The family moved to Oxford when Smith was four years old.
+She had older twin brothers, Alistair and Ian.
 The latter went to architecture school.
-Smith was educated at Oxford High School until age sixteen, when she left to study acting at the Oxford Playhouse.
+Smith was educated at Oxford High School until the age of 16, when she left to study acting at the Oxford Playhouse.